MarkJNap/SQL-Employee-Tracker/README.md

 This will present the user with prompts for viewing departments, roles and employee information, with the ability to also add new departments, roles and employees, and finally to be able to update an existing employee's role.

-Link to Demo Video: LINK GOES HERE
+Link to Demo Video: https://drive.google.com/file/d/12BdvpvBxLIiKzVQMAy6vfDZ_tFYwY6fc/view
 ## Credits

 Mark Napolitano